 - Side-impact collisions – These collisions happen when a vehicle crashes into the side of another, and commonly occur in intersections.
 One car has the right of way and passes in front of another, but the other car tries to go through the intersection and crashes into the side of the car that has the right of way.

 - Sideswipe collisions – These accidents occur when one vehicle veers into another lane and hits a car.
 This could cause the other car to lose control, veer off the road or crash into another vehicle.

 Our Albany car accident attorneys know that these crashes can cause devastating injuries, such as broken bones, traumatic brain injuries, spinal cord injuries, internal injuries, and severe bruising and lacerations.

-Schedule your free, no obligation legal consultation today to discuss your accident with our trusted attorneys.
+Schedule your free, no-obligation legal consultation today to discuss your accident with our attorneys.
 We can carefully review what happened to determine the full value of your claim.

 Contact an Albany car accident lawyer today.
 Call 1-844-RESULTS.

 Ensuring Your Health and Safety After a Car Accident Injury